An effort to save Prague's Brutalist buildings

 One of the few interesting interior elements from the exhibition was this Brutalist wall mount from the 1970s.
 The theme depicts jugglers.
 Image credit: Národní galerie Praha

-The first positive is that the curators have finally given me a credible working definition of the word “Brutalism” to fend off pesky trolls who insist Brutalist buildings must always and only be made from raw concrete – people who adhere religiously to the French origins of the term as coming from “béton brut.”
-Curiously, many examples of Czech Brutalism don’t feature exposed raw concrete on their exteriors, but rather glass, stone, metal or ceramic tiling.
-According to the exhibition text, this was due to the dire condition of Czechoslovakia’s centrally planned building industry.
+The first positive is that the curators have finally offered a credible working definition of the word “Brutalism” to fend off pesky trolls who insist Brutalist buildings must always and only be made from raw concrete – people who adhere religiously to the French origins of the term as coming from “béton brut.”
+Curiously, many examples of Czech Brutalism don’t feature exposed raw concrete on their exteriors, but rather glass, stone, metal and ceramic tiling.
+According to the exhibition text, this was due to the dire condition of Czechoslovakia’s centrally planned building industry at the time.

-Instead of towing the “raw concrete” line, the organizers have widened the definition of Brutalism, according to criteria set out by the British critic and theoretician, Reyner Banham.
+Instead of towing the “raw concrete” line, the organizers here have widened the definition of Brutalism according to criteria set out by the UK critic, Reyner Banham.
 Banham postulated that Brutalist buildings must exhibit three features: a formal legibility of plan; a valuation of materials [for their inherent qualities] “as found”; and a clear exhibition of structure.
 I’m still not sure I entirely get it, but if the National Gallery says a building is Brutalist, then who am I to argue?
-(I guarantee once I post this article to Twitter, at least a couple snarky commenters will insist these Czech buildings are not “real Brutalism.”)
-Ho hum.
+(I can guarantee once I post this article to Twitter, at least a couple snarky commenters will insist these Czech buildings are not “real Brutalism” at all.)
+Social media these days.

 Prager was also the mastermind behind possibly the most audacious Brutalist project to never make it off the drawing board: a massive, interlinked series of shops and housing blocks that would have floated on support poles over the long, deep Košíře Valley in Prague 5.
-Some of the buildings in that project would have towered tens of stories over the surrounding landscape.
+Some of the buildings in that project would have towered a hundred meters over the surrounding landscape.
 Had it been built, it would no doubt be a major tourist attraction to this day (though possibly also looking like it was on the verge of perpetual collapse).

 A model of a shopping center planned for the southern Prague district of Pankrác by esteemed modern architect, Karel Prager.
 The project was never built.
 Image credit: Národní galerie Praha